Contract Management Year-End Highlights and 2019 Trends

 Machine learning and artificial intelligence are certainly the buzzwords of the year.
 While often used interchangeably, machine learning is actually an element of artificial intelligence and describes the creation of algorithms and "neural networks" designed to teach computers how to process data sets.
 With machine learning, computers are given parameters to apply to a data set, like a contract.
 The computer then runs the algorithm against the data set and learns how to interpret that information and act predictively when presented with similar content.
 Many organizations are already using machine learning to select job candidates, determine credit scores, and alleviate the tedium associated with mundane, time-consuming tasks.

 When it comes to contract management, machine learning helps automate tasks and ease the pain implementation.
-For example, an AI-enhanced contract management software with machine learning could allow you to upload a set of contracts and have those documents automatically tagged for specific information including parties, start and end dates, terms, values, and even type of contract.
+For example, an AI-enhanced contract lifecycle management software with machine learning could allow you to upload a set of contracts and have those documents automatically tagged for specific information including parties, start and end dates, terms, values, and even type of contract.

 While the easy automation enabled by machine learning can ease workloads and help legal departments process contracts more quickly and efficiently, it does not eliminate the need for human oversight.
 In the future, we anticipate machine learning and AI-enhanced contract management software will continue to advance and evolve to meet the changing needs of the industries it serves.